evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 You can choose between two sound systems on the SKODA Enyaq iV80x.

-- With the Sound system, you get eight speakers with a max system output of 80 watts.
+- **Sound system**: This system features eight speakers and delivers a maximum output of 80 watts.
-- With the Canton Soundsystem, you get ten speakers with a max system output of 550 watts.
+- **Canton Soundsystem**: This system features ten speakers and delivers a maximum output of 550 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights